nutteloost/simple-swipe-card/README.md

 6. Search for "Simple Swipe Card" and install it

 ### Manual Installation
-1. Download `simple-swipe-card.js` from the latest release
+1. Download `simple-swipe-card.js` from the latest release or from the `/build` folder in the main repository
 2. Copy it to `config/www/simple-swipe-card/simple-swipe-card.js`
 3. Add the following to your configuration.yaml:
    ```yaml